Temple Sinai (Newport News, Virginia)

-Temple Sinai is an historic Reform synagogue at 11620 Warwick Boulevard in Newport News, Virginia.
+Temple Sinai is an historic Reform Jewish synagogue located at 11620 Warwick Boulevard in Newport News, Virginia, in the United States.

 Established in 1955, the congregation was the first (and to date is the only) Reform congregation on the Virginia Peninsula.
-Its building was designed by Edward Loewenstein and completed in 1960, and is a locally significant example of Modern architecture.
-It is a roughly rectangular single-story building, finished in brick veneer, with a projecting trapezoidal entrance.
+Its building was designed by Edward Loewenstein and completed in 1960, and is a locally significant example of Modernist architecture.
+The synagogue building is a roughly rectangular single-story building, finished in brick veneer, with a projecting trapezoidal entrance.

 The building was listed on the National Register of Historic Places in 2015.